-After nearly three weeks and 20 rescue attempts, an adult male California sea lion with a tight fishing line entanglement around his neck and mouth was rescued by The Marine Mammal Center.
-Abagnale, as the sea lion was nicknamed after the 1960's con artist Frank Abagnale Jr. who was always two steps ahead of authorities, was originally spotted at PIER 39 in San Francisco on the evening of January 1, and was rescued in Moss Landing Harbor by The Marine Mammal Center on January 24.
 With rescue options dwindling, and the animal's life threatened, the team decided to try something never done before with wild, free-swimming marine mammals.
 Using darts, veterinarians injected a mild sedative (not a tranquilizer) into the animal to calm and slow him down in order to facilitate a successful and safe rescue.
-The Center's rescue team, both in the water and on land, were then able to rescue the sea lion and transported him to the Center's Sausalito hospital headquarters.
+The Center's rescue team, both in the water and on land, were then able to rescue the sea lion and transport him to the Center's Sausalito hospital headquarters.

-At the Center, veterinarians anesthetized the malnourished sea lion and removed the monofilament nylon fishing line that was deeply imbedded into his neck and mouth, performed a physical, and they administered antibiotics and pain killers.
-During his 13-day-stay at the hospital, Abagnale ate just over 100 pounds of herring.
+At the Center, veterinarians anesthetized the malnourished sea lion and removed the monofilament nylon fishing line that was deeply imbedded into his neck and mouth.
+They performed a physical exam on the animal, and administered antibiotics and pain killers.
+During his 13-day-stay at the hospital, Abagnale ate over 100 pounds of herring.
 On February 2, veterinarians examined the pinniped again and were pleased to see that the wounds were beginning to heal and that there appeared to be no other complications.
-Given his regained strength and healthy appetite, veterinarians feel confident that Abagnale will survive quite well in the ocean and that the saltwater will help his wounds continue to heal.
-He was released back to the ocean at Rodeo Beach north of San Francisco.
+Given his regained strength and healthy appetite, veterinarians felt confident that Abagnale would survive quite well in the ocean and that the saltwater would help his wounds heal.
+He was released back to the ocean at Rodeo Beach.

 "What's maddening is that you look at the wide array of reasons why marine mammals strand such as illnesses and malnourishment and this one - marine debris - is something we can control if we just change our behaviors and attitudes about how we discard plastics, fishing line and other trash that becomes marine debris," said Jeff Boehm, executive director at The Marine Mammal Center.
 "We hope people will hear Abagnale's story and make a pledge to eliminate marine debris, and in turn, help marine mammals and the ocean."